terrywang/vagrantboxes/veewee/README.md

 $ bundle exec veewee vbox build 'oraclelinux-6.4-x86_64' --debug
 ```

-> **Tip**: If you have already downloaded the DVD ISO files,  create symbolic links in `iso` directory to avoid repeated download and save time.
+> **Tip**: If you have already downloaded the DVD ISO files, create symbolic links in `iso` directory to avoid repeated download.

 Validate the build